compmem/smile/docs/examples/iat_mouse/iat_mouse.rst

     #Reference to the variable you are looping over
     with Loop(BLOCKS) as block:
         #Setup a loop over each Trial in a Block. *block.current* references the
-        #current interation of the loop, which is a dictionary that contatins the list
+        #current iteration of the loop, which is a dictionary that contains the list
         #words. *trial* will be our reference to the current word in our loop.
         with Loop(block.current['words']) as trial:
             #initialize our testing variable in Experiment Runtime